attilathedud/gba_dumper/README.md

 # Step 4
 # Manually inspect the dump and use context-clues from strings you know to add symbols to the translation set.
-# When you have a complete translation set, re-dump
+# When you have a complete translation set, re-dump.

 # Step 5
 $ gba_dumper -m rom.dmp -b 00FF -a 0x00721920 -e 0x007226A0 > rom.str